babel/podcast.babeljs.io/episodes/preset-env.md

 **Henry**: But yeah, we haven't focused on the tools and they just "work".
 In the majority of cases for something like Babel, you don't have to think about it.
 There's a point where something goes wrong, and you report the bug.. and no one has any understanding of how these work.

-Hopefully with this podcast, we do more of this stuff and explain not just like literally how it works, but concepts, the philosophy behind certain things, and kind of the struggles that we're dealing with to even get to solving some of these problems, right?
+**Henry**: Hopefully with this podcast, we do more of this stuff and explain not just like literally how it works, but concepts, the philosophy behind certain things, and kind of the struggles that we're dealing with to even get to solving some of these problems, right?

 **Jason**: Because if you're building something that sits on top of these tools, these are your problems.